-According to the FINMA's Circular Letter 2016/02 on the Public Disclosures all insurance companies as defined in Article 2 para.
-1 lets. a and b of the Insurance Supervision Act (ISA; SR 961.01) and to the insurance groups and conglomerates (insurance groups) as defined in Article 2 para.
-1 let. d and Articles 65 and 73 ISA which are subject to group and/or conglomerate supervision.
+According to FINMA's Circular 2016/02 on Public Disclosures, all insurance companies as defined in Article 2 para.
+1 lets. a and b of the Insurance Supervision Act (ISA; SR 961.01) and all insurance groups and conglomerates as defined in Article 2 para.
+1 let. d and Articles 65 and 73 ISA are obliged to publish a Public Disclosure Report.

-The Toa 21st Century Reinsurance Company Ltd. ("TTFC" or "the Company") also known as Toa Re Europe ("TRE"), being a C1 licensed reinsurance company, must adhere to this circular.
+The Toa 21st Century Reinsurance Company Ltd. ("TTFC" or "the Company"), being a C1 licensed reinsurance company, must adhere to this circular.